 This evidence must confirm the circumstances of the case and must set out why the child should attend this particular school and why no other school could meet the child's needs.
-Providing evidence does not guarantee that a child will be given priority at The Mead Infant and Nursery School and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at The Mead Infant and Nursery School above any other.
+Providing evidence does not guarantee that a child will be given priority at The Mead Infant and Nursery School and applicants are encouraged to consider whether the evidence does support consideration under this criterion prior to submission.
+In each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at The Mead Infant and Nursery School above any other.

 Common medical conditions and allergies can be supported in all mainstream schools, therefore priority under the exceptional medical criterion will not normally be given for these.
 Routine child-minding arrangements or a parent's wish that a child attends the school because of the child's aptitude or ability or because their friends attend the school are not normally considered to be an exceptional social reason for a place to be offered.

-The Mead Infant and Nursery School has specialist provision for deaf children with an education, health and care plan which names the school.
-(Please note there are different arrangements for access to Nursery provision.)
-Priority under the exceptional social or medical criterion would not be agreed for a mainstream place solely on the basis of a specialist unit being attached to the school.
+The Mead Infant and Nursery School has a unit which provides specialist provision for children with an educational, health and care plan which names the school.
+The facilities in the unit are not available to children in the mainstream school and, as such, priority under the exceptional social or medical criterion would not be agreed for a mainstream place solely on the basis of a specialist unit being attached to the school.